WHAT TO DO IN SPLIT – 1 OR 2 DAYS IN SPLIT ITINERARY

 Games of Thrones Locations Tour

-By no means, I am a Games of Throne fan (I just have not gotten to see one episode) – BUT I know, that there are some filming locations in Split, so this is why GoT fans love it here.
+By no means, I am a Games of Thrones fan (I just have not gotten to see one episode) – BUT I know, that there are some filming locations in Split, so this is why GoT fans love it here.
 Visit the Diocletian Palace and more filing locations – check out Games of Thrones tours here.

 Klis Fortress